pjcigan/settlesheet/readme.md

 - `--background_color`: Worksheet background color (optional)

 ## Exchange Rate Defaults
-- If you specify `--currencies` but not `--exchange_rates` **and** `--native USD`, the script uses 5-year average USD rates for common currencies, and 1.0 for others.
+- If you specify `--currencies` but not `--exchange_rates`, the script uses 5-year average USD rates for common currencies **if** `--native USD`.
+Otherwise currencies without specified exchange rates are set to 1.0 by default.
-- If `--native` is not USD, all unspecified exchange rates default to 1.0.
 - Warnings/info messages will clarify which rates are used.

 ## Example